 Kimberly Mohne Hill

 Kimberly Mohne Hill received her MFA at the American Conservatory Theater in San Francisco.
-At Santa Clara University, Kimberly teaches acting, voice and speech, dialects, improvisation and musical theater, along with leading voice and presentation skills workshops for the faculty members of many departments in the University.
+At Santa Clara University, Kimberly directs for the main stage where her past credits include: Arcadia, The Tempest, In the Heights, Footloose, Thoroughly Modern Millie, HayFever, and Songs for a New World.
+She teaches Acting, Voice and Speech, Dialects, Improvisation and Musical Theater, along with leading Voice and Presentation Skills workshops for the faculty members of many departments in the University.

-Kimberly is also known throughout the Bay Area and beyond as a Voice & Dialect Coach – having coached at such theaters as A.C.T., San Jose Rep, TheatreWorks, San Jose Stage Company and Marin Theater Company...among others.
+Kimberly is also known throughout the Bay Area and beyond as a Voice & Dialect Coach – having coached at such theaters as A.C.T., Berkeley Rep, TheatreWorks, San Jose Rep, San Jose Stage Company and Marin Theater Company…among others.
 Her corporate experience has included coaching clients with such companies as EFI, Cadence, and SF Fertility Centers.